Failed Water Tests

 The CDCopen_in_new recommends you have the total coliforms and fecal coliforms tested, and the EPA’s standard for public drinking wateropen_in_new states that no coliform bacteria can be present.
 You are responsible for ensuring that your private well water is safe for consumption, and that no coliform bacteria is present.
 Total coliform is a class of diverse bacteria commonly found in the environment – on plants, in the soil, and in the stomachs of warm-blooded animals.
 Coliform is easy to detect in water and should not appear in treated water sources

 Escherichia coli, or E. coli, is a fecal bacteria that is a part of the total coliform class.
 It can cause illness and disease.
-According to the “World Health Organization’s Guidelines for Drinking-Water Quality” paperopen_in_new, results exhibiting coliform bacteria indicate a possibility of fecal contamination in the water and should not be ignored.
+According to the WHO’s Guidelines for Drinking-Water Qualityopen_in_new, results exhibiting coliform bacteria indicate a possibility of fecal contamination in the water and should not be ignored.
 If your water test exhibits total coliforms present, your water is not suitable for consumption and must be treated.

 The CDCopen_in_new list the following contaminants as a concern in private wells: